-There is no exchange of heat between the system and the surroundings in the adiabatic process which is an integral part of thermodynamics.
-The concept of adiabatic process is a fundamental principle in physics which deals with the behavior of gases.
+When there is no exchange of heat between the system and the surroundings, the process is known as adiabatic process.
+It is an integral part of thermodynamics.
+The concept of adiabatic process is a fundamental principle in physics which deals with the behaviour of gases.

 By understanding the concept of the adiabatic process, students get an idea about work, heat, and internal energy.
-This article provides insight on important topics like what is an adiabatic process, work done by adiabatic process derivation, daily life examples of adiabatic process, adiabatic expansion, and compression, and types of adiabatic processes.
+This article provides insight on important topics like what is an adiabatic process, the work done by an adiabatic process derivation, daily life examples of adiabatic processes, adiabatic expansion and compression, and types of adiabatic processes.

 Define adiabatic process: There is no heat exchange in an adiabatic process in thermodynamics, neither during an adiabatic expansion nor compression.
 An adiabatic process is one in which, both irreversibility and reversibility are possible.
 The following conditions must be met for an adiabatic reaction to occur: